The San Francisco Story

 The 25-minute vignettes on the lesser-known moments in the city’s history, and portraits of the people who helped create that history, were broadcast on Sunday mornings, generally from 9:05 (after the NBC Monitor news at the top of the hour) until 9:30 a.m.

-“The San Francisco Story” on KNBR at this time was sponsored by Jenkel-Davidson Optical Company.
+“The San Francisco Story” on KNBR at the time of these recordings was sponsored by Jenkel-Davidson Optical Company.

 The recordings heard here were part of a series of 27 reel-to-reel tapes of the program, spanning the years 1968 and 1969, contributed by Don Husing of KSCO Radio (1080 AM) in Santa Cruz.
 Mr. Husing recorded the programs over the air from KNBR onto reel-to-reel tape at his home near Santa Cruz, about forty miles straight-line distance over the hills from the station’s Belmont transmitter.